lzim/mtl/blue/session07/s07_facilitator/mtl_session07_say_checklist.md

 - [ ] <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/do.png" height = "45" width = "45"> Do: We will run a "BC" simulation and review the impact of **making no new decisions** on \________________ in the MTL sim UI Outputs section.

-## Emphasize team priority with the learning objectives on the screen
+## Emphasize team priority with the learning objectives on the screen.

 - [ ] <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/learning_objectives.png" height = "45" width = "45"> **Learning Objectives for Session 7**